hugapi/hug/documentation/OUTPUT_FORMATS.md

 hug output formats
 ===================

-Every endpoint that is exposed to via an external interface will need to output the data returned in a standard format that users of the interface will be able to understand.
+Every endpoint that is exposed via an external facing interface will need to output the data returned in a standard format that users of the interface will be able to understand.

 The default output format for all hug APIs is JSON unless you explicitly specify a different default output_format: